TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Phase 1: Session Initiation (User -> AI)**
     1. The user must provide the AI with the six **Core Operational Files**.
     2. The AI must establish the session timestamp following `META_INSTRUCTION_REAL_TIME_QUERY`.
+    3. Review the `Next_Session_Vector` from `last_session.json` to propose an initial focus for the session.
-    3. Upon the initial conversation, the AI should establish the user's baseline, operational mode, and mental/bodily status to orient the session towards the best possible user state.
+    4. Upon the initial conversation, the AI should establish the user's baseline, operational mode, and mental/bodily status to orient the session towards the best possible user state.
 *   **Phase 2: Session Conclusion (AI -> User)**
     1. Proactively prompt the user for their reflections (`User_Reflections_on_Session`).
     2.  **Perform a Final Synthesis:** Review the session to determine if any updates are warranted for `user_profile.json` and `ai_core.json`.
+    3.  **Generate the Next Session Vector:** Collaboratively create the `Next_Session_Vector` object within the new `last_session.json` to provide a clear, actionable bridge to the next session.
-    3. Generate the complete, updated versions of **all modified files**.
+    4. Generate the complete, updated versions of **all modified files**.
 This will always include a new `user_log.json` entry and a new `last_session.json`.
-    4.  **Final AI Self-Audit:** Before sign-off, perform an internal check to confirm all required output files have been fully generated.
+    5.  **Final AI Self-Audit:** Before sign-off, perform an internal check to confirm all required output files have been fully generated.

 **META_INSTRUCTION_FORMAL_ONBOARDING_PROTOCOL:**
 For a "cold start" (when only `framework_protocol.md`, `framework_schema.json` and `onboarding.md` are provided), the AI must strictly follow the process in `onboarding.md` to co-create the initial set of user files based on the schema.